-Your Ironman swim should be done at a steady pace.
-There are several ways to pace yourself, including heart rate, pace and feel.
-From a practical point of view, using perceived exertion works well - it saves you trying to look at your watch.
+Your IRONMAN swim should be done at a nice steady pace*.
+There are several ways to pace yourself, including heart rate, pace and Rate of Perceived Exertion (RPE).
+However, from a practical point of view, using RPE (feel) works well – it saves you trying to look at your watch.

 Check our Triathlon Race Pace Calculator to help guide your pacing strategy.